Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 Pull every grain, flour, legume, oil, and packaged snack out of your pantry and sort it into three piles.

-- Keep: anything that is certified USDA Organic, certified Glyphosate Residue Free, or naturally low residue (like organic rice, organic quinoa, or olive oil).
+- Keep: anything that is certified USDA Organic, Glyphosate Residue Free, BioChecked Non Glyphosate Certified, or naturally low residue (like organic rice, organic quinoa, or olive oil).

 - Use up then replace: conventional grain and legume products you have already opened, particularly conventional oats, wheat flour, lentils, and chickpeas.
 Use them up over the next two weeks rather than throwing them away, then buy organic replacements.